 This book integrates insights from the Bible, team theory, leadership, and intercultural studies to explain how leaders of multicultural teams can help their teams become enriching and enjoyable contexts to work in, at the same time as achieving their purpose.

 Evelyn and Richard Hibbert were pioneer church planters among Turkish speakers in Bulgaria.
-They have been involved in discipling people from other cultures and training intercultural disciplers for more than thirty years.
-Richard was the director of the SMBC Centre for Cross-Cultural Mission.
+They were involved in discipling people from other cultures and training intercultural disciplers for more than thirty years.
+Richard was the director of the SMBC Centre for Cross-Cultural Mission (2007-2020).

 Table of Contents: